-State Cost (Savings) = 1-2 Biennium Biennium
+State Cost (Savings) = 1-2 Bienni um Bienni um

 Dollars in Thousands FY2023 FY2024 FY2025 FY2026 FY2027

 Total - - - - -

 Bier nnial Total - -

-1 - Expenditures, Absorbed Costs, Trar sfers Out
+1 - Expenditures, Absorbed Costs, Tra ansfers Out

 Total - - - - -

 Bier nnial Total - -

 2 - Revenues, Transfers In

 Total - - - - -

 Bier nnial Total - -

 This bill relates to revisions to regulations involving worker misclassification.
 The statute also establishes an Intergovernmental Misclassification Enforcement and Education Partnership that is comprised of DLI, Revenue, DEED, Commerce, and the Attorney General.
-Together the group is tasked with 1) setting goals to maximize efforts to detect, investigate, and deter employee misclassification; (2) sharing information to facilitate the detection and investigation of employee misclassification; (3) developing a process or procedure that provides a person with relevant information and connects them with relevant partnership entities, regardless of which partnership entity that person contacts for assistance;(4) identifying best practices in investigating employee misclassification; (5) identifying resources needed for better enforcement of employee misclassification; (6) informing and educating stakeholders on rights and responsibilities related to employee misclassification; (7) serving as a unified point of contact for workers, businesses, and the public impacted by misclassification;(8) informing the public on enforcement actions taken by the partnership entities; and (9) performing other duties as necessary to: (i) increase the effectiveness of detection investigation, enforcement, and deterrence of employee misclassification; and (ii) carry out the purposes of the partnership.
+Together the group is tasked with 1) setting goals to maximize efforts to detect, investigate, and deter employee misclassification; (2) sharing information to facilitate the detection and investigation of employee misclassification; (3) developing a process or procedure that provides a person with relevant information and connects them with relevant partnership entities, regardless of which partnership entity that person contacts for assistance; (4) identifying best practices in investigating employee misclassification; (5) identifying resources needed for better enforcement of employee misclassification; (6) informing and educating stakeholders on rights and responsibilities related to employee misclassification; (7) serving as a unified point of contact for workers, businesses, and the public impacted by misclassification; (8) informing the public on enforcement actions taken by the partnership entities; and (9) performing other duties as necessary to: (i) increase the effectiveness of detection investigation, enforcement, and deterrence of employee misclassification; and (ii) carry out the purposes of the partnership.
 The legislation also calls for public outreach coordination and updating of websites involving worker classification laws.

 The legislation assumes there would be regular meetings and joint outreach involving issues surrounding workers misclassification.
-Each agency involved has their own civil enforcement capabilities, so the biggest impact would be to the CFB at Commerce.
-The Department anticipates this partnership may result in more cases referred to the CFB for investigation and referrals to prosecutors.
-The Department assumes that the CFB is the only criminal enforcement agency who would receive criminal referrals from this group, which would increase the investigations the CFB does.
-As the statute is drafted, there is no immediate fiscal impact to the Department .
+Each agency involved has their own civil enforcement capabilities, so the biggest impact would be to the Commerce Fraud Bureau (CFB) at Commerce.
+We anticipate this partnership will result in more cases referred to the CFB for investigation and referrals to prosecutors.
+We also assume the CFB is the only criminal enforcement agency who would receive criminal referrals from this group, which would increase the investigations they take on.
+As the statute is drafted, we wouldn't have any fiscal impact.